tharumbun/cambopedia/src/content/posts/hospitals-clinics-phnom-penh.md

 The hospital has 13 departments, including emergency, trauma, infectons, general internal medicine, general surgery, gastrointestinal medicine, cardiology, remote consultation, neurosurgery, neuroendovascualar, neurology, rehabilitation, and health checkup.

-"The hospital will offer emergency medical treatment for brain and heart disorders, injuries from traffic accidents and medical checkups, and will continue working toward the establishment of general hospital services, including obstetrics, pediatrics and rehabilitation and their associated information technology and education systems," Shigemi Kitahara, the founder and adviser to Sunrise Japan Hospital, \[told Japan Times\](http://www.japantimes.co.jp/news/2016/09/21/national/science-health/first-japanese-private-hospital-opens-phnom-penh/).
+"The hospital will offer emergency medical treatment for brain and heart disorders, injuries from traffic accidents and medical checkups, and will continue working toward the establishment of general hospital services, including obstetrics, pediatrics and rehabilitation and their associated information technology and education systems," Shigemi Kitahara, the founder and adviser to Sunrise Japan Hospital, [told Japan Times](http://www.japantimes.co.jp/news/2016/09/21/national/science-health/first-japanese-private-hospital-opens-phnom-penh/).

 Khema International Polyclinic

 Khema Clinic in Boeung Keng Kang 1 (BKK1) has a good reputation.
 It has been recommended by many parents.
 Housed in a new building, the clinic is clean, very professional.
 Khmer Clinic is specialized in prenatal and pediatrics.
 The first Khema International Polyclinic in 2012 in Toul Kork district.
 More and more expats and foreigners prefer Khema for its high standard services.
-Website: \[http://www.khemaclinic.com/\](http://www.khemaclinic.com/)
+Website: [http://www.khemaclinic.com/](http://www.khemaclinic.com/)

 Phnom Penh Family Medical Clinic